shanep/shanep.github.io/docs/cs554/index.md

   - Discussion
   - Conclusion

-#### Wed 10/16

-- Individual meeting with: Sean and Matt

 ### Week 10

-- No class this week
+- No class this week.
+Use class time to prepare for your individual meetings starting next week.
+Please prepare the following to review.

+-  A rough draft of your Introduction
+-  A Related Work section that incorporates the papers you have presented
+-  A Methodology or Architecture diagram

 ### Week 11

 #### Mon 10/28

+- Each student will have a 30 minute individual meeting
+- Individual meeting with: Sean and Matt

+#### Wed 10/30

 - Present research papers in class.

-#### Wed 10/30

-- Individual meeting with: Claude

 ### Week 12

 #### Mon 11/04

+- Each student will have a 30 minute individual meeting
+- Individual meeting with: Alex Sharif

+#### Wed 11/06

 - Present research papers in class.

-#### Wed 11/06

-- Individual meeting with: Alex

 ### Week 13

-#### Mon 11/11

-- Present research papers in class.

-#### Wed 11/13

-- Individual meeting with: Sharif
+- Bonus Week!

 ### Week 14